Ski Multi-Tools – The Best Multi-Tools for Skiers

 Leatherman Skeletool Multi-Tool

-For the gram-counting minimalists among us, the Leatherman Skeletool is the clear choice in bit-driver multi-tools.
-It’s bare bones for sure (ha!), but it offers the bare essentials for turning screws, cutting stuff and the utility of pliers in a lightweight five-ounce package.
-Together with the bit extender, it weighs less than the other tools included here.
+For gram-counting minimalists, the Leatherman Skeletool is the skier's multi-tool of choice.
+It's bare bones (ha!), but it offers the essentials for turning screws and cutting stuff, plus the utility of pliers in a lightweight five-ounce package.
+Combined with a Leatherman bit extender, it offers essential functionality for backcountry skiers and weighs less than the other tools included here.

 Tool selection is limited to the multi-use plier, partially serrated blade, bottle opener and the all-important bit driver.
 But the reality is that it offers the essentials for doing emergency repairs and adjustments on a modest-length adventure.

-The Skeletool includes a couple of bits for the built-in bit driver and stores the spare inside the handle.
-But at the risk of sounding like a broken record, it’s the Leatherman bit extender that gives you the ability to reach the screws found on boots and bindings with a small multi-tool.
-Without the extension, you’ll find yourself in tight quarters with the tool pressed against the binding, wishing you had the extension.
+The Skeletool includes a couple of bits for the built-in bit driver, and the spare is stored inside the handle.
+But at the risk of sounding like a broken record, it's the Leatherman bit extender that lets you reach the screws on boots and bindings with a small multi-tool.
+Without the extension, you'll find yourself in tight quarters, the tool pressed against the binding, wishing you had it.

 Leatherman Signal Multi-Tool